Information on Applying for a Council House

 All current applicants will have access to review and maintain their applications after registering online.
 To register they will require their application reference number, which can be retrieved from letters received from Allocations, or by contacting us.

-Access the Housing Online portal to make a housing application or amend a current application.
+You can use our online portal to start a new housing application or amend a current application.

 If you feel your current home does not meet your needs we might be able to help you.
 You can apply for a Property Needs Assessment through the online application service, detailed in the above section.
 We aim to assist applicants;